Third Lanark A.C.: Nickname

-Third Lanark was known as Thirds, The Warriors, the Redcoats and the Hi Hi.
+Third Lanark was known as Thirds, the Warriors, the Redcoats, and the Hi Hi.
 The last nickname was rumoured to have started during a match in the late 1890s, when a defender kicked the ball so high out of the ground that the crowd started screaming "High High High" and that nickname stayed with the club ever since.
 The fans invariably started to sing "Hi Hi Hi!" as a battle cry to encourage the team to victory during the club's matches.
 There was a public house called The Hi Hi Bar at the southern end of Crown Street in the Gorbals area of Glasgow, about one mile from the club's Cathkin Park stadium.

 Ground

-Third Lanark played at the original Cathkin Park from their foundation until 1903, at which time they took over Queen's Park's Hampden Park ground, renaming it New Cathkin Park, whilst Queen's Park moved to a new Hampden Park in Mount Florida.
+Third Lanark played at the original Cathkin Park from their foundation until 1903, at which time they took over Queen's Park's Hampden Park ground, renaming it New Cathkin Park, while Queen's Park moved to a new Hampden Park in Mount Florida.
 New Cathkin Park is currently owned by Glasgow City Council, and large areas of the terracing remain intact on three sides of the ground.